 Conclusion

-Here are the FAQs on losing couples in java
+Here are the FAQs on losing couples in Java

-Q1: What are the benefits of loose coupling in Java?
+1. What is loose coupling in Java?